JasperEssien2/mcp_toolkit/README.md

 # mcp_toolkit

-A tool that utilizes annotation and extracts metadata from models for mcp tools.
+A Dart package that utilizes annotations to extract metadata from models for Model Context Protocol (MCP) tools.

 ## What the package is about

-`mcp_toolkit` is a Dart package designed to streamline the definition of models representing mcp-server tools and their input schema.
+`mcp_toolkit` is a Dart package designed to streamline the definition of models representing MCP server tools and their input schemas.
 It leverages Dart's reflection capabilities (`dart:mirrors`) and custom annotations (`@MCPToolInput`, `@MCPToolProperty`) to allow developers to declare tool inputs and their properties directly within their Dart classes.
 This approach eliminates the need for manual schema creation and maintenance, promoting a more declarative and less error-prone way to define tools.

 ## Use Case of the package

 This package is ideal for scenarios where you need to:
-*   **Define callable tools declaratively:** Instead of manually constructing tool definitions with their input schemas, you can define a Dart model class that represents the tool's input.
+*   **Define callable tools declaratively:** Instead of manually constructing tool definitions with their input schemas, you can define a Dart model class that represents the tool's input using annotations.

     **Before `mcp_toolkit` (Hardcoding Tool Definition):**
     ```dart